 This includes my favorite which I accredit to ‘Dr. Flaco’ [Mauricio Segovia, Chilean national player and former teammate], who taught me how to cure a blister instantly using a sterilized sewing needle & thread.

-Every soccer players gets blisters on their heels and bottom of their feet from time to time, especially with NEW BOOTS.
-A great way to help prevent this from happening or help the pain is by simply putting Vaseline inside the heel area of your boot.
 You can also put it inside your sock and outside your sock which will make a mess of the sock, but is totally worth not having to deal with the pain of blisters rubbing + the socks will clean easily and it’s really not too bad once you finish playing.
-Blisters can be one of the most painful experiences for athletes [sometimes worse than a bone fracture] but you can’t tell your coach you’re sitting out because of a blister.
-TIP: when you’re not playing wear sandals everywhere during this painful time of healing, so that it doesn’t rub when it doesn’t have to.

 Sore feet treatment

-You can buy this at any grocery store, CVS or Walgreens.
-You sprinkle the salt in the tub and soak your feet or whole body as its good for legs & back muscles.
+You can buy Epsom Salt at any grocery store, CVS or Walgreens.
+Sprinkle the salt in the tub and soak your feet or whole body as its good for legs & back muscles.

 Toe injury treatment

 2.) the corners of the smaller toes can poke or even cut the inside of the larger toes if they are sharp at the corner of the nail.
 I’m sure every teenager – adult soccer player has lost their toe nail or seen a teammate lose one.

 Change your boots out

 During times like pre-season, when you have to lace up the boots 2-4 times per day, it’s good to change your shoes or cleats from time to time.
 Maybe wear a certain pair for when you are doing fitness and then a different pair when you are training with the ball.

 If you use the same cleats or shoes for every activity or practice during these long hour times your feet feel those same rubs, instead of having a different pair to take pressure off certain areas.